pycontw/mail_handler/docs/README.md

 # Mail Handler

-Generate emails through the template and send mails
+Generate emails through the template and send mails.
+If you are user of Mail Handler, please refer to this [docs](https://github.com/pycontw/mail_handler/blob/master/docs/2021_mail-handler_user_guide.md).

 ## Prerequisite